Home Legal Product Disclosure Statement

 (b) Transaction Fees

-We charge a transaction fee (“Fee”) of AUD$15 (or foreign currency equivalent) for foreign exchange transactions under AUD$10,000 (or foreign currency equivalent) per recipient and no Fee for foreign exchange transactions over AUD$10,000 (or foreign currency equivalent) per recipient.
+For customers who are not transacting on the OFX Australia Business Platform, we charge a transaction fee we charge a transaction fee (“Fee”) of AUD$15 (or foreign currency equivalent) for foreign exchange transactions under AUD$10,000 (or foreign currency equivalent) per recipient and no Fee for foreign exchange transactions over AUD$10,000 (or foreign currency equivalent) per recipient.
 Additional transaction fees may apply if there is more than one recipient (e.g. if a total amount of more than AUD$10,000 was being sent to more than one recipient, separate Fees would be charged in relation to each recipient who received less than AUD$10,000).
+For customers transacting on the OFX Australia Business Platform we do not charge the above mentioned fee but we do charge a payment fee of AUD$10 per payment when the payment goes via SWIFT.

-For same currency payments a fee, being either a percentage of the total value of your transaction or a flat fee per transaction, will be charged.
+For same currency payments a fee, being either a percentage of the total value of your transaction or a flat fee per transaction, may be charged.
 If a transaction fee is payable, it will be expressly shown as a fee within your quote and added to the total amount you are required to settle.
-It will also be confirmed in your Deal Confirmation.
+It will also be confirmed in your Deal Confirmation or Service Confirmation.

 (c) Third Party Transaction Fees

-We do not charge you an additional amount for third party transaction fees.
-They are built into our Margin.
-However, in some cases, the intermediary banks we use to process payments may deduct transaction fees that we have not anticipated.
+We generally do not charge you an additional amount for third party transaction fees and they are built into our Margin.
+However, where the payment is sent via SWIFT we may charge an AUD$10 fee per transaction.
+In addition, in some cases, the intermediary banks we use to process payments may deduct transaction fees that we have not anticipated.
 For example, in some jurisdictions, the receiving bank charges a receiving bank fee.
 We will try and notify you of these additional fees if we are aware of them, but we cannot always do so in advance.
 In our experience, receiving bank fees tend to be less than AUD$50 (or foreign currency equivalent), but this will depend on the relevant jurisdiction.
 You may therefore find, in some cases, that the total amount you expect to receive in your Recipient Account is slightly less because such fees have been deducted.
 You should bear this in mind if you are paying the precise amount of an invoice, for example.
 If you have any questions regarding the likelihood of third party transaction fees being levied by intermediary banks for your transaction, you should ask one of our staff.

 5.6 Significant Benefits